-Dr. Moon Johnson regularly leads workshops, trainings, and presentations on diversity and inclusion, addressing hate and bias, social justice education, and staff training on diversity and equity.
-He has presented and been a keynote at institutions and conferences around the country, including UM-R ACUHO-I Conference, Hate and Bias Symposium, Wisconsin CPA Conference, Northwestern University, DePaul University, Pitzer College, Cal Poly Pomona, Binghamton University, Whittier College, and others.
+Dr. Moon-Johnson (he/they) is a best-selling author and award-winning speaker who regularly serves as a keynote speaker, leads workshops, trainings, and presentations on diversity and inclusion, addressing LGBTQ+ Inclusion, bias, social justice education, and employee training on diversity, inclusion and equity.
+He has presented and been a keynote at companies, institutions and conferences around the country, including the Association of California Community College Administrators Annual Conference, California Community College Chief Instructional Officers Conference, UM-R ACUHO-I Conference, Hate and Bias Symposium, Wisconsin CPA Conference, Premier Talent Partners, Digital Trends Media Group, CUNA Mutual Group, Rider University, Northwestern University, DePaul University, Pitzer College, Cal Poly Pomona, Princeton Theological Seminary, Whittier College, Sierra College, College of Marin, Modesto Junior College, City College of San Francisco, Woodland Community College, Cabrillo College, Passaic County Community College, College of the Siskiyous, San Jose-Evergreen Community College District, Evergreen Valley College, and others.

-Joshua is also a faculty member with Concordia University-Portland’s Ed.D. program, and was an instructor at UW-Madison, Semester at Sea, and Brooks Institute of Art.
+Joshua was also a faculty member with Concordia University-Portland’s Ed.D. program, UW-Madison, Semester at Sea, and Brooks Institute of Art.
 He previously hosted a weekly public affairs radio talk show on 91.9 FM, KCSB Santa Barbara called Check Ya’Self, which critically examined media and popular culture through a social justice lens.

 Joshua received a doctorate in higher education and a certificate in LGBT studies from Northern Illinois University, and a master’s degree in social sciences, student affairs, and diversity from Binghamton University, State University of New York.
 Joshua also has a master’s degree in marketing from The University of Alabama as well as a bachelor’s in business from the University of South Alabama.